Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Parallel Wavelet Tree Algorithms

+As in Section~\ref{sec:firstalg}, the working space of the algorithm can be bounded by $O(n\log n)$ bits.
 We note that each node of a multiary wavelet tree requires storing a generalized rank and select structure on its sequence of $\log d$-bit integers, and we describe how to construct the structures within the bounds of Theorem~\ref{thm:3} in Section~\ref{sec:generalized}.

 \myparagraph{Wavelet matrix} The wavelet matrix~\cite{Claude12} is a variant of the wavelet tree where for level $l$, all symbols with a $0$ as their $l$'th highest bit are represented on the left side of the level's sequence and all symbols with a $1$ as their $l$'th highest bit are represented on the right side.
 The relative ordering among the symbols from the previous level is preserved.
+Each level also contains an integer indicating the number of $0$'s per level.
 The wavelet matrix has $O(\log\sigma)$ levels.
 An $O(n\log\sigma)$ work, polylogarithmic depth parallel algorithm for constructing the wavelet matrix was described in~\cite{Shun2015}.
-In this section, we describe how to reduce the work complexity using similar ideas as described in Section~\ref{sec:wt}.
+In this section, we describe how to reduce the work complexity using similar ideas as described in Section~\ref{sec:firstalg}.